stammen/uwp-cpp-examples/MRCentennial/README.md

 ![Solution](images/mr-all-apps.png)

-Note: This example will not work for the Hololens as it is not able to launch a Win32 application.
+Note: This example will not work for the Hololens.

 ## Requirements